zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/tfm_fpu_support.rst

 linked with ``LINKER_CP_OPTION`` for different FP ABI types.
 All those libraries shall be built with ``COMPLIER_CP_FLAG``.

-If FP ABI types mismatch error is generated during build, pleae check whether the library is compiled with ``COMPILER_CP_FLAG``.
+If FP ABI types mismatch error is generated during build, please check whether the library is compiled with ``COMPILER_CP_FLAG``.
 Example: